loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-017-mapping-collapse-structure-to-si-units.md

 **Central Thesis**: The collapse-to-SI unit mapping emerges uniquely from the requirement that the dimensionless geometric constants derived from ψ = ψ(ψ) correctly predict the dimensional values measured in our universe.

-## 17.1 The Unit Mapping Problem
+## 17.1 The Electromagnetic Structure Mapping Problem

-**Definition 17.1** (Collapse-SI Unit Mapping): The transformation between collapse units and SI units is given by three fundamental scaling factors:
+**Definition 17.1** (φ-Trace Electromagnetic Mapping): The transformation between collapse and SI units emerges from the electromagnetic structure at ranks 6 and 7:

 $$
 \begin{aligned}